Skip to main content

 The drive back down is faster than the drive up — you're descending, and the road feels familiar by now.
 Allow 45 minutes from General Sherman to Three Rivers.

-Stop at Anne Lang's Emporium in Three Rivers village on your way back if you didn't grab dinner ingredients in the morning — it's a small grocery with surprisingly good produce, and they close at 8 PM.
-Or grab takeout from one of the spots in our Three Rivers restaurant guide.
+Stop at the Three Rivers Mercantile or one of the village markets on your way back for last-minute essentials, or grab takeout from one of the spots in our Three Rivers restaurant guide.

 By 5 PM you're back on the deck.
 The kids will be in the river within 10 minutes of arrival.